-At the inception of a grant (award notification), one or more project codes should be assigned locally to identify the particular grant.
+At the inception of an award (award notification), one or more project codes should be assigned locally to identify the particular award.
 This coding must be incorporated into the basic coding structure the municipality uses to identify all its transactions.
 Any available field or fields may be used, so long as the results do not interfere with the prescribed seven-digit BARS code.

-The use of multiple codes may be necessary when there is more than one source of funds for a particular grant.
-For example, when some expenditures must be charged to particular revenue sources or are not allowed under some grantors' terms, separate budgets for such sources must be established.
+The use of multiple codes may be necessary when there is more than one source of funds for a particular award.
+For example, when some expenditures must be charged to particular revenue sources or are not allowed under some agencies' terms, separate budgets for such sources must be established.
 In addition, it may be desirable or necessary to account for the local share of costs (match) or program income in separate projects.
-The value of separate projects is that they immediately segregate budgets, revenues, expenditures, cash accounts, receivables, and payables for each grant and for the related non-grant resources used to accomplish the project or operate the program.
+The value of separate projects is that they immediately segregate budgets, revenues, expenditures, cash accounts, receivables, and payables for each award and for the related non-award resources used to accomplish the project or operate the program.

-4. Local funding of grant projects
+4. Local funding of award projects

-Within this project or set of projects, the municipality should account not only for grant resources and expenditures but also for the municipality's own contributions to the project or program and for related program income.
-This is necessary to ensure uniform accounting for the entire project or program, not merely that portion supported by grant money.
+Within this project or set of projects, the municipality should account not only for award resources and expenditures but also for the municipality's own contributions to the project or program and for related program income.
+This is necessary to ensure uniform accounting for the entire project or program, not merely that portion supported by award money.

-5. Grant (project) budgets
+5. Award (project) budgets

-As soon as the terms of the grant award are known, the grant budget entries are to be made.
-If the exact terms of a grant agreement are not known when expenditures begin to be incurred, approximate budgets must be entered.
+As soon as the terms of the award are known, the award budget entries are to be made.
+If the exact terms of an award agreement are not known when expenditures begin to be incurred, approximate budgets must be entered.
 These entries are not the municipality's own appropriation entries, which are still required.

-To distinguish the grant budget from the municipality's own appropriated budget, municipalities may use the separate budgetary control accounts and the separate nominal control accounts.
-This results in tracking two budgets for the same expenditures because the grant fiscal period often will not coincide with the municipality's fiscal period.
+To distinguish the award budget from the municipality's own appropriated budget, municipalities may use the separate budgetary control accounts and the separate nominal control accounts.
+This results in tracking two budgets for the same expenditures because the award fiscal period often will not coincide with the municipality's fiscal period.
 In these cases, continuing appropriations will be necessary.

-These accounts are used to keep track of the resources/uses for the grant projects from inception of the grant through the current date.
+These accounts are used to keep track of the resources/uses for the award projects from inception of the award through the current date.
 Comparison of these accounts to the control accounts will yield budget analysis on a project basis as opposed to current year transactions.

-If a separate grant fund is used, the municipality's own legislated appropriation should be limited to the fund total, and the detail budget should be the terms contained in the grant award and related agreements.
-If the grant is accounted for within a fund that accounts for other operations of the municipality, either the grant terms or the municipal appropriation may be used for the detail budget.
-Using the municipal appropriation for the detail budget has the disadvantage that, although grant revenues and expenditures will be identified as they are incurred, they will not be compared to the detailed grant budget and therefore the municipality may have to absorb some grant related costs that turn out not to dovetail with the grant budget restrictions.
+If a separate award fund is used, the municipality's own legislated appropriation should be limited to the fund total, and the detail budget should be the terms contained in the award and related agreements.
+If the award is accounted for within a fund that accounts for other operations of the municipality, either the award terms or the municipal appropriation may be used for the detail budget.
+Using the municipal appropriation for the detail budget has the disadvantage that, although award revenues and expenditures will be identified as they are incurred, they will not be compared to the detailed award budget and therefore the municipality may have to absorb some award related costs that turn out not to dovetail with the award budget restrictions.

-6. Grant schedules
+6. Award schedules

-A set of grant schedules is prepared as shown in the BARS Manual 4.14.5, Expenditures of Federal Awards (Schedule 16).
+A set of award schedules is prepared as shown in the Expenditures of Federal Awards (Schedule 16).
 These schedules meet federal requirements for the Single Audit.
 After these schedules are complete, the life-to-date control accounts are closed to allow the preparation of a balance sheet.
 The life-to-date control accounts are reopened as the first journal entry of the succeeding fiscal year.